Moving to Lakefield Township (Saginaw County), Michigan? What to Know About Homes, Schools, Commutes & Lifestyle

 Property Taxes in Lakefield Township

-Property taxes in Lakefield Township follow Michigan’s statewide property tax structure.
+Property taxes in Lakefield Township follow Michigan’s standard property tax system.

-According to the Michigan Department of Treasury, property taxes are calculated using a property’s taxable value and local millage rates set by township, county, and school authorities.
+According to the Michigan Department of Treasury, property taxes are based on a home’s taxable value and local millage rates approved by voters.
+Taxable value increases are generally capped under Michigan’s Proposal A, except under certain conditions such as ownership transfer.

 Things to Do & Lifestyle

-Life in Lakefield Township revolves around outdoor recreation and nearby community amenities.
+Life in Lakefield Township centers around outdoor space and nearby regional amenities.

 Schools & Education

-Lakefield Township is served primarily by Lapeer Community Schools and nearby districts depending on exact property location.
+Lakefield Township is served by nearby public school districts, including Merrill Community Schools and Hemlock Public School District, depending on exact location boundaries.

 Lakefield Township, Michigan school